Externoak/A32NX-installer/readme.md

 ## FAQs

+**Q: What features does this have?**

+A: This Downloader should automatically detect your MSFS Community folder, download and install the A32NX mod all with the click of a button.
+   It will also check if the current version you have installed is up to date, either stable or development version as well as checking if the actual Downloader is up to date.

 **Q: Do I need to install this?**

 A: No, this is only an executable no installation is necessary.